jakeqaverch/Engagement-Survey/README.md

 | 5      | 153   | 0.153      |
 | % Positive || 64.4         |

+- The sentiment on this question is relatively mixed with 64.4% of respondents answering positively.
--This 1 outlier should be examined further
+-This 1 outlier should be examined further as they may feel marginalized within their group.

 ## I have a good working relationship with members of my team.